Reliable recovery of hierarchically sparse signals for Gaussian and Kronecker product measurements: Introduction

 \subsection{Contributions of this work}

-We identify the sparsity structure, namely $(s,\sigma)$-sparsity, appearing in multiuser, multipath communication settings and provide a concrete example within the CCRA protocol.
-In this concrete application the measurement matrix takes the simple form of a partial Fourier measurement matrix.
-We propose a new efficient algorithmic solution for the recovery of hierarchical sparse problems and provide a stable and robust recovery guarantee based on generalised RIP condititons.
+We propose new low-complexity thresholding algorithms for the recovery of hierarchically sparse vectors from incomplete noisy linear measurements and provide a stable and robust recovery guarantee based on generalized RIP conditions, so-called HiRIP.
 For Gaussian measurements we provide RIP bounds for a large class of hierarchical sparsity patterns including the simple case of $(s,\sigma)$-sparsity.
 Therefore, the proposed algorithm has an improved sampling complexity compared to standard CS approaches.
-The algorithm is compared to standard CS algorithms and convex optimisation techniques for hierarchical sparse structures.
-For Gaussian and partial Fourier measurements an improved sampling complexity is found numerically for the proposed algorithm.
+The algorithm is compared to standard CS algorithms and convex optimization techniques for hierarchically sparse structures.
+For Gaussian and subsampled Fourier measurements an improved sampling complexity is found numerically for the proposed algorithm.
+Furthermore, we extend our analysis to structured Kronecker product measurements which naturally arise in the context of hierarchically sparse signals identifying each matrix in the Kronecker product with a level in the hierarchy.
+Our analysis implies that sensing matrices resulting from Kronecker products exhibit HiRIP, provided each of the constituent matrices satisfy the (standard) RIP.
+Putting it firmly, the HiRIP is attainable, while RIP may actually not, relaxing substantially the RIP requirements of each constituent matrix.
+We also relate the HiRIP-framework to generalized coherence conditions from the literature, both for general as well as for Kronecker measurements.